sachin-trilio/HowTos/immutable-backup-restore.md

 9. This shows the confirmation that restore is started and **STATUS LOG** is displayed.
 Once completed, this displays the status.
 In case of failure, this displays the stage where the failure occurs with specific errors.
    <img src="https://github.com/sachin-trilio/HowTos/blob/main/media/encryption14.png" width="1200"/>
 10. This completes the restore of the encrypted backup.

+## How to recover backups if deleted from S3 bucket